 “Her only ties to the world were miles of monotonous highways laced with one strip mall after another.
 It was a place of nothingness, of needles and bark and swamp.
 There was an absence of color and the deciduousness of life, giving everything a drab prehistoric quality.
 For all the endless rhetoric about god and country, god felt absent, and country was reduced to a military outpost.
 She said she didn’t know how she made it through.
 She didn’t remember much of it, and – what she did remember – she thought I wouldn’t want to hear, telling me that I wouldn’t have wanted to know her then.”

 The author showcases an expansive knowledge of New York and a whole host of methods for cultural expression and competence.
 Musical history and instruments, American history, antique furniture, architecture and the grace of woman, the breadth of knowledge is expansive.
-He has a great ability of putting the reader in the story’s many environments; feeling old tabletops, the pleasant reality of an autumnal breeze, the fine nature of drum skins, the dilapidated state of one’s apartment complete with a dog in representative form.
+He has a great ability of putting the reader in the story’s many environments; feeling old tabletops, the pleasant reality of an autumnal breeze, the fine nature of drum skins, the dilapidated state of one’s apartment complete with a dog in natural form.
 This book does have a problem of distracting the reader with other information than staying on course with the murder mystery.
 The author seems to indulge himself with his writing, knowledge, and research rather than placating the crowd by sticking to the point of the story.
 In the end I enjoyed this novel and would recommend it to other atmospheric lovers, and armchair detectives.

 “The taste of Laura’s lips lingered on mine, and it was with great regret that I began to shower and dress.
 How or why a man could forego such beauty and such pleasures for the sake of salted peanuts eighty-one days and nights a year was beyond my comprehension.”